Attract More Attention With These Facebook Ad Copywriting Tips

 As you can see, the particular ad above highlighted the urgency of their offering by stating that it’s a flash sale, their sale ends soon, and that “The clock is ticking.”

 Less is More in Ad Copywriting

-Creating an effective ad copy, just like in SEO copywriting is all about keeping your text short and straight to the point.
+Effective ad copywriting, just like in SEO copywriting is all about keeping your text short and straight to the point.